rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

     - `movementX`, `movementY`: movement of the pointer in pixels since the last event
     - `pointerId`: unique identifier used to differenciate fingers in multitouch situation
     - `altKey`, `ctrlKey`, `shiftKey`: keyboard modifier states
+    - `force`: amount of pressure applied to the touch surface between `0` and `1` (see [Touch.force](https://developer.mozilla.org/en-US/docs/Web/API/Touch/force)).
+Equals `0` if the API is not supported or if no pressure information is found.

 ### `draw`